andrasq/node-mongoid-js/README.md

 ## Instance Methods

 MongoId objects can act as id factories.
-Each factory can also assign itself an id.
+Each factory can also assign itself an id, done the first time it is converted `toString`.
 Id factories should all have unique system ids, else they may not generate unique ids.

     var MongoId = require('mongoid-js').MongoId;